mguery/resume/index.md

-**Self-taught IT professional with 9 years of experience in a customer-facing roles.
-AWS & Microsoft certified with a passion for learning new technologies.**
+*Self-taught IT professional with 9 years of experience in customer-facing roles.
+Certified in AWS & Microsoft Azure with a passion for learning new technologies.
+Looking for **entry-level** Cloud Engineer roles.
+Also available for contract work.*

-Currently, I’m an Implementation Consultant helping online service providers set up business software in a day, including tools like HoneyBook, Dubsado, WordPress, and Asana.
+Currently, I’m an Implementation Consultant and work with online service providers, nonprofits, and startups who need help setting up cloud-based software.
+Including tools like HoneyBook, Dubsado, WordPress, and Asana.

 **Reviews**
 * "...Marjy completed the job in a timely and professional manner.
 Marjy helped me by saving time and money."